ane/ane.github.io/_posts/2016-01-01-before-we-begin.md

 blog post had to be a thoroughly researched and carefully argued piece, capable of standing the test of time.

-This was a monumental mistake.
+This was a monumental mistake.<!--break-->

 Researching something thoroughly requires an extraordinary amount of time, and writing opinionated articles that can stand the test of time requires an extraordinary amount of foresight &mdash; neither